I4C focuses its research efforts in three main areas:

 Historically, the Institute has been actively involved in the conceptualization and testing of new methods of choice (and more generally, preference) measurement.
 What are today widely accepted methods in choice modelling were developed and/or tested early on by members of I4C.
 These continue to be active research areas, as can be ascertained through an examination of the choice modelling literatures in transport, marketing and health.

 - Stated Preference (SP) methods owe much of their widespread impact to the work of Jordan Louviere, founder of the Institute.
-He, David Hensher (U Sydney) and Joffre Swait (also a member of I4C) published in 2000 their reference text Stated Choice Methods: Analysis and Applications in Marketing, Transportation and Environmental Valuation, Cambridge University Press.
+He, David Hensher (U Sydney) and Joffre Swait (co-Director of I4C) published in 2000 their reference text Stated Choice Methods: Analysis and Applications in Marketing, Transportation and Environmental Valuation, Cambridge University Press.
 This is still an authoritative source on SP methods.

 - Best/worst methods were also pioneered by Jordan Louviere, and are an active area of current research at the Institute.
 It is widely applied in our other research areas as an aid to attribute selection in discrete choice task design, as a robust method for scale development, as well as a method to complement and/or enhance choice-based measurements.